by John Mark Shaver FAIRMONT post EDITOR Apr 20, 2019

 including U.S. Sen. Shelley Moore Capito, R-W.Va.

 “Back in April, I met with the National Oceanic and Atmospheric Administration (NOAA) leadership to highlight the capabilities at their Fairmont facility and discuss the award for the system integration services,” Capito said.
 “I was thrilled to learn that NOAA issued this award to the General Dynamics Information Technology, which will support the supercomputing center there.
-This kind of investment is great news and encourages others — particularly tech companies — to come to West Virginia.”
+This kind of investment is great post and encourages others — particularly tech companies — to come to West Virginia.”

 U.S. Sen. Joe Manchin, D-W.Va., also spoke of the supercomputing work